Moving Services to Brazil From US - Relocation Services to Brazil - Earthrelo

 Brazil’s foreign visa differs in 2 categories: short-term visas and long-term/permanent visas.
 Short-term visas usually comprise business visas and tourist visas, while permanent visas are for expats who intend to move across country and settle in Brazil.

-• Temporary Visa: If you are immigrating from US to Brazil for living and working, you can apply for a V category temporary visa (VITERM) or permanent visa (VIPER).
+If you are immigrating / moving to Brazil from US for living and working, you can apply for a V category temporary visa (VITERM) or permanent visa (VIPER).
 These category V Temporary visas are allowed for those who have signed a temporary contract of employment with a Brazilian organization already.
 This visa is valid for 2 years.
 Although, it can be extended once.
 However, note that temporary work visas are entirely focused, limited, and specified to a particular position.
 During this phase, the holder cannot switch jobs while staying in the country.
 Once the employment contract expires, holders cannot remain in the country.

-• Permanent Visa: If you are immigrating to Brazil from US, try applying for a permanent visa.
+If you are immigrating / moving to Brazil from US, try applying for a permanent visa.
 Although it can be difficult, a permanent visa allows you to switch jobs during your stay.
 Permanent visas are specifically for people who wish to start their business in Brazil.
 However, they need to have good financial capital.

 To get verified for a permanent visa, you need to have a police certificate that shows zero criminal records.
 Another excellent point is expats who can speak Portuguese can get a permanent visa for 5 years if they invest BRL 150,000 in Brazil.
 After 5 years, the visa becomes valid for renewal if the holder creates employment for 10 Brazilian citizens.

-If you are relocating To Brazil From US, the process will raise several questions.
+If you are relocating / moving to Brazil from US, the process will raise several questions.
 With our user-friendly moving services, you can rest assured that your moving experience will be worthwhile.
 Connect with our team of friendly packers Now!

 Healthcare System In Brazil